openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 queryMaxOsAccountNumber(callback: AsyncCallback&lt;number&gt;): void

-Queries the maximum number of OS accounts that can be created.
+Queries the maximum number of system accounts that can be created.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.